globenewmedialtd/social_task_assignment/README.md

 # Social Task Assignment
 This module adds a new task content type to opensocial.

+## Requirements
+Please make sure you have the following modules installed and enabled:
+- drupal/twig_field_value : Work with field_values and field_labels seperatley on TWIG Level
+- drupal/webform : Needed for the submissions
+- drupal/webform_views : Needed for the submissions

 ## How to install
 Please install like any other modules.